- Produced 30,000 tons of vibratory finishing media

 On the other hand, using small tumbling media will take longer but will result in a finer finish.

 Then there are shapes.
-Shapes influence to tumbling process drastically.
+Shapes influence the tumbling machine process drastically.

 7. How to use tumbling media?